GridMod/RTS-GMLC/RTS_Data/FormattedData/PowerFactory/readme.md

 ## Description

-We have created a PowerFactory implementation of the RTS-GMLC model that was originally developed by DOE/NREL/ALLIANCE (the Grid Modernization Lab Consortium).
+We have created a PowerFactory implementation of the RTS-GMLC model which was originally developed by DOE/NREL/ALLIANCE (the Grid Modernization Lab Consortium).
 The original model is hosted on GitHub (https://github.com/GridMod/RTS-GMLC).
 The RTS-GMLC model itself is based on